 Description: They are small in size about 6 centimeters that is, 2.4 inches in length.

 The females tend to be larger with more yellow coloration than the males.

-Feeding: They feed on algae as well as live foods such as brine shrimp, white worms, tubifex, and prepared flake and frozen foods
+Feeding: They feed on algae, white worms, tubifex, and prepared flake and frozen foods